AndrewDonelson/gno-lair/cmd/sol2gno/README.md

    - It will handle the translation of data types, functions, and control structures from Solidity to GNO.
 3. Generate GNO code:
    - Once the conversion is complete, the tool will generate GNO code that can be compiled and executed.

+### Remaining Tasks

+#### Implement the parser methods for each expression type in parser.go.
+This will involve writing methods that parse different expressions based on the current token type and recursively building the abstract syntax tree (AST).

+Implement a method for parsing literal expressions:

+ - Check if the current token is a literal (e.g., number, string, or boolean).
+ - Create a LiteralExpression with the current token value and advance to the next token.

+#### Implement the parser methods for each statement type in parser.go.
+Similar to expressions, this will involve writing methods that parse different statements based on the current token type and building the AST.

+Implement a method for parsing identifier expressions:

+- Check if the current token is an identifier (e.g., variable or function name).
+- Create an IdentifierExpression with the current token value and advance to the next token.

+#### Implement a Parse() function in parser.go that takes a slice of tokens and returns the parsed program (AST).
+This function will start the parsing process by calling the appropriate methods for expressions and statements based on the current token type.

+#### Implement error handling and reporting mechanisms in the parser.
+This is important to provide meaningful error messages when the input source code is incorrect or cannot be parsed.

+#### Write test cases to validate the parser's correctness.
+This will involve providing different Solidity code snippets and verifying that the parser generates the correct AST.

+#### Implement pretty-printing or visualization of the AST to make it easier to debug and understand the parser's output.